katur/dotfiles/macos_setup.md

 ## OS X Installation

 - do not import any TimeMachine backup
-- do log into iCloud
+- do log into iCloud (can do this later from System Preferences)
-- do not set up iKeychain (will keep using Lastpass for now)
+- do not set up iKeychain, since I use 1Password
-- do encrypt the disk (i.e. FileVault on), allowing password recovery through iCloud password
+- do encrypt the disk (i.e. FileVault on), and allow password recovery through iCloud password (can do this later from System Preferences)

+## System Preferences

+- Dock: automatically hide / show
+- Date & Time > Clock: 24-hour clock, show day, show date
+- Desktop & Screensaver > Desktop: change it to something
+- iCloud: select only iCloud Drive, Photos, and Find My Mac

-## Dock / Finder
+## Dock

-Remove most everything from the Dock, adding Terminal only.
+Remove most everything from the Dock.

+## Finder

 Show hidden files in Finder:
 ```